 1. What is the return policy on the Spin Coater kits?

 Answer: We will repair, or replace any Spin Coater kit within 30 days of purchase Free of Charge.
 There is No Cash Refund, so you are strongly encouraged to review the SCK’s User Manual and Specifications to make certain it will fit your needs.

 2. What is the biggest substrate size that can be used with the Spin Coater kits?

-4. Why do the Spin Coater Kits look like something I can build myself?
+4. Why do the Spin Coater Kits look like something I could build myself?

 Answer: The design of the Spin Coater kits focuses on functionality over looks to keep cost down.
 They are predominantly built using off-the-shelf components, combined with our custom firmware and hardware.
-So yes, you can build one yourself; however, the real value here is that our kits save you the time and effort to do so.
+So yes, you can build one yourself; however, the real value here is that our kits saves you the Time, Know-How, and Effort to do so.
 Here is a quote from University Machinist, Jeffrey G. which illustrates this point.

 “The time to track down all these parts, implement ramping features in existing microcontrollers, and design and fabricate the supporting structures would ball park be around 25 hours.
 This rough estimate sums to $1100 at our on-campus rates ($40/hr).
 I saved at the least 10 to 15 hours getting your kit.
 My costs were reduced by half and the shortened project timeline allowed me to move onto newer projects more quickly.”

 5. Does the SCK-300 support a vacuum chuck?

-Answer: Yes the SCK-300P now uses a unique vacuum chuck design.
-Check out the video of the prototype.
+Answer: Yes the SCK-300P uses a unique vacuum chuck design.
+Check out the Video of the SCK-300P in action.

 Answer: No, for precision or production work we recommend a commercial Spin Coater.

 Answer: No, the SCK-300 comes with a universal power adapter allowing it to work with either 110V or 220V.
 A plug adapter maybe required though.

 Answer: Unfortunately, there are too many variables in the spin coating process to provide a definitive YES/NO. This can only be determined experimentally.